 Perhaps before dawn,

-as warm neck caressing fingers work,
+As slow warm neck caressing fingers work,

-will frost thaw, and words flow, to catch the scene,
+Will frost thaw, and words flow, to catch the scene,

-Perhaps my absurd wizard’s cloak of birth,
+Perhaps my wizard’s cloak of birth, absurdly

-means I’m never close enough to spy,
+Fates me to never be, quite close enough to spy,

-from outside, as the trees fall,
+From outside, as the trees are felled and fall,

-Perhaps true gold is out of reach,
+Perhaps true gold is tempting, out of reach,

-scudding the horizon,
+Edges scudding the horizon,

-not gouged out by rusty yellow buckets
+Not gouged by rusty yellow buckets

-ripping through the Banc’s trimmed top.
+Ripping through the Banc’s trimmed top.

 Perhaps too quiet to hear the saws,

-too quiet for more than words?
+Too quiet for more than words?

-No Solsbury songs, no Gabriel eagles,
+No Solsbury songs, no Gabriel eagles soar,

-Just a sculling woodpecker,
+Just the solitary, sculling woodpecker,

-a pacy pigeon,
+A passing pacy pigeon,

-Perhaps that Border line,
+Perhaps that border line,

 But not for

-buzzards, kites and bats.
+Buzzards, kites and bats.

-Now displaced, but not nation less,
+Now displaced, but never nationless,

-and the din of mock battles.
+The the din of battles, mock.